umccr/genocrate/docs/cli.md

 ```
 Usage: genocrate [OPTIONS] CSV_PATH

-  Convert a CSV manifest file to an RO-Crate.
+  Convert a CSV manifest to an RO-Crate.

+  The CSV manifest and its referenced files must reside in the `data`
+  subdirectory.

+  Outputs: - `ro-crate-metadata.json` in the same directory as the CSV file. -
+  `manifest-md5.txt` in the parent directory of the CSV file (one level above
+  `data`).

   The manifest must contain columns: filename, identifier, md5 checksum